The responsibilities of the follow-up group are

 - At least two doctor-level members that know the field of the doctoral thesis.

-- A third member is recommended.
+- There can be also a third member in follow-up group.
 He/she should preferably be at least a doctor-level member but may also be a master-level expert from outside the university with a strong knowledge of the field in a non-academic context (e.g. industry, government …).

 - At least one of the members is from the University of Oulu (has work contract or is a docent).